-At December 31, 2022 and 2021, the Foundation had amounts that were in excess of the insurance limits.
+As of December 31, 2023 and 2022, the Foundation had amounts that were in excess of the insurance limits.
 The Foundation performs ongoing evaluations of commercial banks to limit its concentration of credit risk exposure.
 The Foundation has not sustained a loss of funds maintained in commercial banks.

-The Foundation holds investments in U.S. Government bonds and securities, mutual funds and corporate debt, and equity issues which are managed by outside investment advisors.
+The Foundation holds investments in United States Treasury instruments and securities, mutual funds and corporate debt, and equity issues which are managed by outside investment advisors.
 These balances are insured up to \$500 by the Securities Investor Protection Corporation (SIPC).

-The Foundation has invested \$140,637 or 34.3% of its assets in two investment funds with a single investment manager.
+The Foundation has invested \$143,858 or 31.3% of its assets in two investment funds with a single investment manager.
 This represents an insignificant holding compared to the investment managers' and the funds' asset size.
 The two funds are Level 1 and are highly liquid.

 The Foundation's investment portfolio is reviewed at least quarterly by the Investment Committee of the Board of Directors of the Foundation.
-During this review the concentration of risk as well as the performance of all investments is assessed.
+During this review, the concentration of risk as well as the performance of all investments is assessed.
 All new investments of the Foundation are preapproved by the Investment Committee.
 In addition, the Foundation uses external investment managers and advisors to manage the risk of the portfolio.